Campfire Talks with Herbie (#15) and Rudiger Wolf

 The TR is defined as the ratio between the Financial Throughput (TH) and the Flow Time (FT) that the work employs on the Constraint, which we denote with FT(H).

-In the right hand side drawing, we can see how this is used in practice, and typically during the Full Kitting activity.
+In this drawing, we can see how this is used in practice, and typically during the Full Kitting activity.

 At first, the engineering team is asked to provide an estimate (actually a forecast via probabilistic forecasting) of the expected average FT(H) of the MOVE that needs to be prioritized.
 It can be derived via Little’s Law knowing the historical Operational Throughput (TP) of the Constraint.